peakyragnar/hx/deploy-post-scaffolding.md

 1. Request a magic link in production; confirm email delivery and cookie is set
 2. Run a claim (should decrement usage and persist to Neon)
 3. Trigger a live checkout (Coupon/test card if needed) and confirm plan updates via `/api/me`
-4. Watch Fly logs for webhook handling and error signals
+4. Watch Render logs for webhook handling and error signals

 ## 8. Observability & Monitoring (Optional Next Steps)
 - [ ] Add Sentry/Honeycomb (or preferred APM) to the FastAPI app